FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 You can also look online for suitable clinics, then drop by to take a look around and get a feel for the place before you make an appointment.

-move onto the second step - making an appointment to visit with the
+If you do a casual drop in and your first impression is good, you can then move onto the second step - making an appointment to visit with the veterinarian/s.

 This Veterinary Clinic Evaluation Checklist will help you cover all your bases.

-When you go to meet with the veterinarian, take your puppy along with you if possible.
+When you go to meet with the veterinarian, take your puppy or dog along with you if possible.

 It's a good way to introduce him to the sights, sounds and smells of an animal clinic - without the trauma of shots or procedures.